Mission Statement

 • Each AGM will receive a financial statement for the preceding year audited by a person chosen by the Committee, but not a member of the Committee.

-• Each year the choir will support a local charity and undertake fund raising activities
+• Each year the choir will support a local charity and undertake fund raising activities.

-10. Changes to the Constitution
+9. Changes to the Constitution

-Any member of the choir can propose and second a change to any part of the constitution by writing to the Secretary, at least 21 days before the meeting at which the proposal is to be discussed.
+Changes to the constitution can be made at the AGM or a general meeting called specifically for the purpose.
+Any member of Songbirds can propose and second a change to any part of the constitution by writing to the Secretary, at least 21 days before the meeting at which the proposal is to be discussed.

-11. Winding Up
+10. Winding Up

-If the proposal to wind up the choir is passed, after settling all proper debts and obligations, such as rent and fees, the disposal of any
+Songbirds can only be wound up by a vote at a general meeting.
+If the proposal to wind up Songbirds is passed, after settling all proper debts and obligations, such as rent and fees, the disposal of any remaining assets shall be decided by the meeting which moves the resolution.